-Giuseppina Pizzolato is a small woman with twinkling eyes and tendrils of curly hair escaping from a chef's hat.
-Her hands fly as she chops, kneads, stirs, and pinches, and especially when she talks, in quick, heavily-accented English, sometimes brandishing a knife as she makes a point.
-At the same time she directs a group of Americans in the preparation of an elaborate four-course meal, she's telling stories, stories about cooking with her family, stories about shopping at the market for fresh ingredients, stories about hunting for truffles with her dogs on the hillsides of Certaldo Alto.
+Giuseppina Pizzolato is a small woman with twinkling eyes and tendrils of curly hair that have escaped from her chef's hat.
+Her hands fly as she chops, kneads, stirs, and pinches, and especially as she talks, in quick, heavily-accented English, sometimes brandishing a knife as she makes a point.
+At the same time she directs a group of Americans in the preparation of an elaborate four-course meal, she's telling stories - stories about cooking with her family, stories about shopping at the market for fresh ingredients, stories about hunting for truffles with her dogs on the hillsides of Certaldo Alto.

 Giuseppina's passion for food and the land from which food comes reflects the philosophy of the Slow Food movement.
 The movement, which originated in her homeland of Italy and has expanded world-wide, strives to preserve local culinary traditions and promote sustainable food.
 Giuseppina articulates that philosophy just a little bit differently: "The most important thing is to eat well," she says.

-Chef Giuseppina stresses two things about this recipe.
+Chef Giuseppina stressed two things about the first course of the meal.
 First, the "h" in bruschetta is silent; the word is pronounced with a hard "ch" sound as in "school."
 Second, fresh produce is key.
 Choose vine-ripened heirloom tomatoes and fresh-picked basil.

 6 red tomatoes

 Salt and pepper